2025–26 Wisconsin Badgers women's basketball team

-The 2025–26 Wisconsin Badgers women's basketball team represents the University of Wisconsin at Madison in the 2025–26 NCAA Division I women's basketball season.
-The Badgers are led by first-year head coach Robin Pingeton and play their games at Kohl Center as members of the Big Ten Conference.
+The 2025–26 Wisconsin Badgers women's basketball team represented the University of Wisconsin–Madison in the 2025–26 NCAA Division I women's basketball season.
+The Badgers, led by first-year head coach Robin Pingeton, played their games at Kohl Center as members of the Big Ten Conference.

+Wisconin was invited to the 2026 Women's Basketball Invitation Tournament.
+They lost in the semifinals to Columbia.

 Previous season

 The Badgers finished the 2024–25 season 13–16, 4–14 in Big Ten play to finish in 14th place.
 They lost to Iowa in the first round of the Big Ten tournament.

 Citing personal reasons, head coach Marisa Moseley announced her resignation from Wisconsin on March 9, 2025, after four seasons.
 Former Wisconsin players later filed a lawsuit against Moseley and the school alleging psychological abuse by Moseley.
 Former Missouri head coach Robin Pingeton was hired by the Badgers on March 25.